zzhangjii/learning-library/workshops/docker/windows/README.md

   ![](images/000Windows/win9.png)

-- In this exmaple we downloaded and installed `Chrome` and then `Docker Toolbox for Windows`.
+- In this example we downloaded and installed `Chrome` and then `Docker Toolbox for Windows`.
 Decided to use Chrome instead of IE.

 - Once Docker Toolbox is installed double click the **Docker Quickstart** desktop icon.